 Mr. LaHue was an invited participant along with former Chief Justice of the Ninth Circuit Kozinski in a St. John’s Law School panel discussion regarding the search and seizure of laptop computers at international airports.

-Mr. LaHue is active as an attorney judge in the Constitutional Rights Foundation’s High School Mock Trial Program and proud member of the Federal Public Defender team in the local lawyer basketball league.
+Mr. LaHue is active as an attorney judge in the Constitutional Rights Foundation’s High School Mock Trial Program.

 Attempt to meet undercover agent pretending to be 14 years old via Craigslist and possession of child pornography Pomona, CA. Negotiated disposition with no time in custody.